US mayors demand gun control action

 They wrote to the Senate´s Republican Majority Leader Mitch McConnell and top Democrat Chuck Schumer demanding the chamber approve bills passed by the lower House requiring background checks for all gun purchases and regulation of secondary sales.

-"Already in 2019, there have been over 250 mass shootings," said the 214 members of the influential US Conference of Mayors, including Dee Margo of El Paso, Texas and Nan Whaley of Dayton, Ohio -- the two cities where 31 people were gunned down.
+“Already in 2019, there have been over 250 mass shootings,” said the 214 members of the influential US Conference of Mayors, including Dee Margo of El Paso, Texas and Nan Whaley of Dayton, Ohio — the two cities where 31 people were gunned down at the weekend.

-The call will add to the mounting pressure on McConnell, who has stifled congressional efforts to expand gun controls amid Republicans´ fears that they could suffer at the ballot box in next year´s elections.

 They wrote to the Senate´s Republican Majority Leader Mitch McConnell and top Democrat Chuck Schumer demanding the chamber approve bills passed by the lower House requiring background checks for all gun purchases and regulation of secondary sales.

-"Already in 2019, there have been over 250 mass shootings," said the 214 members of the influential US Conference of Mayors, including Dee Margo of El Paso, Texas and Nan Whaley of Dayton, Ohio -- the two cities where 31 people were gunned down.
+“Already in 2019, there have been over 250 mass shootings,” said the 214 members of the influential US Conference of Mayors, including Dee Margo of El Paso, Texas and Nan Whaley of Dayton, Ohio — the two cities where 31 people were gunned down at the weekend.

-The call will add to the mounting pressure on McConnell, who has stifled congressional efforts to expand gun controls amid Republicans´ fears that they could suffer at the ballot box in next year´s elections.